-11.4.1 Accounting: In accord with RSA 673:16, II and RSA 674:21, V impact fees shall be accounted for separately, shall be segregated from the Town's general fund, may be spent upon order of the Select Board, and shall be used solely for the capital improvements for which it was collected, or to recoup the cost of capital improvements made in anticipation of the needs which the fee was collected to meet.

-- 11.4.2 Assessment: All impact fees imposed pursuant to this section shall be assessed prior to, or as a condition for, the issuance of a Land Use Permit or other appropriate permission to proceed with development, as determined by the Planning Board.
-(Amended 2013) - 11.4.3 Security: In the interim between assessment and collection, the Planning Board may require developers to post bonds, issue letters of credit, accept liens, or otherwise provide suitable measures of security so as to guarantee future payment of assessed impact fees. - 11.4.4 Collection: Impact fees shall be collected as a condition for the issuance of a Land Use Permit.
-Nothing in this section shall prevent the Planning Board and the assessed party from establishing an alternate, mutually acceptable schedule of payment.
-(Amended 2013) - 11.4.5 Refund: Any portion of an impact fee which has not become encumbered or otherwise legally bound to be spent for the purpose for which it was collected, shall be refunded, with any accrued interest, to the assessed party or successor in interest:
+- 11.4.1 Accounting: In accord with RSA 673:16, II and RSA 674:21, V impact fees shall be accounted for separately, shall be segregated from the Town's general fund, may be spent upon order of the Select Board, and shall be used solely for the capital improvements for which it was collected, or to recoup the cost of capital improvements made in anticipation of the needs which the fee was collected to meet. - 11.4.2 Assessment: All impact fees imposed pursuant to this section shall be assessed prior to, or as a condition for, the issuance of a Certificate of Zoning Ordinance Compliance or other appropriate permission to proceed with development, as determined by the Planning Board.
+(Amended 2013, 2025) - 11.4.3 Security: In the interim between assessment and collection, the Planning Board may require developers to post bonds, issue letters of credit, accept liens, or otherwise provide suitable measures of security so as to guarantee future payment of assessed impact fees. - 11.4.4 Collection: Impact fees shall be collected as a condition for the issuance of a Certificate of Zoning Ordinance Compliance.
+Nothing in this section shall prevent the Planning Board and the party assessed from establishing an alternate, mutually acceptable schedule of payment.
+(Amended 2013, 2025) - 11.4.5 Refund: Any portion of an impact fee which has not become encumbered or otherwise legally bound to be spent for the purpose for which it was collected, shall be refunded, with any accrued interest, to the assessed party or successor in interest: